Shoukaku07/linux-apt-build-repo/README.md

 ## License

-This project is licensed under the [Apache License 2.0](./LICENSE) - See the LICENSE file for full details.
+This project is licensed under the [GNU General Public License v3.0](./LICENSE) - See the LICENSE file for full details.